marcoalopez/COC_compilation/README.md

 This compilation has been made possible thanks to funding from the Government of the Principality of Asturias and the Foundation for the Promotion of Applied Research in Asturias (FICYT) (grant SV-PA-21-AYUD/2021/57163) under the Asturias Plan for Science, Technology and Innovation 2018-2022 (PCTI-Asturias).

 > [!WARNING]
->  _The information on this website and in the script documentation is provided without any warranty of any kind, either expressed or implied, and may include technical inaccuracies or typographical errors; the author reserves the right to make changes or improvements to the content of this website and the script documentation at any time without notice._
+>  _The information on this website is provided without any warranty of any kind, either expressed or implied, and may include technical inaccuracies or typographical errors; the author reserves the right to make changes or improvements to the content of this website and the script documentation at any time without notice._